 The d-block of the periodic table contains the elements of the groups 3-12 in which the d orbitals are progressively filled in each of the four long periods.
-The elements constituting the f-block are those in which the 4f and 5f orbitals are progressively filled in the latter two long periods; these elements are formal members of group 3 from which they have been taken out to form a separate f-block of the periodic table.
-The names t-ransition t-metals and t-blocks respectively.
+The f-block consists of elements in which 4f and 5f orbitals are progressively filled.
+They are placed in a separate panel at the bottom of the periodic table.
+The names $transition\ metals$ and $transition\ metals$ are often used to refer to the elements of d-and f-blocks respectively.

-There are mainly three series of the transition metals, 3d series (Sc to Zn), 4d series (Y to Cd) and 5d series (La to Hg, omitting Ce to Lu).
-The fourth 6d series which begins with Ac is still incomplete.
-The two series of the inner transition metals, (4f and 5f) are known as lanthanoids and actinoids respectively.
+There are mainly four series of the transition metals, 3d series (Sc to Zn), 4d series (Y to Cd), 5d series (La and Hf to Hg) and 6d series which has Ac and elements from Rf to Cn.
+The two series of the inner transition metals; 4f (Ce to Lu) and 5f (Th to Lr) are known as lanthanoids and actinoids respectively.

-Strictly speaking, a transition element is defined as the one which has incompletely filled d orbitals in its ground state or in any one of its oxidation states.
-Zinc, cadmium and mercury of group 12 have full $d^{10}$ configuration in their ground state as well as in their common oxidation states and hence, are not regarded as transition metals.
-However, being the end members of the three transition series, their chemistry is studied along with the chemistry of the transition metals.
+Originally the name transition metals was derived from the fact that their chemical properties were transitional between those of s and p-block elements.
+Now according to IUPAC, transition metals are defined as metals which have incomplete d subshell either in neutral atom or in their ions.
+Zinc, cadmium and mercury of group 12 have full d^{10} configuration in their ground state as well as in their common oxidation states and hence, are not regarded as transition metals.
+However, being the end members of the 3d, 4d and 5d transition series, respectively, their chemistry is studied along with the chemistry of the transition metals.

-The presence of partly filled d or f orbitals in their atoms sets the study of the transition elements and their compounds apart from that of the main group elements.
-However, the usual theory of valence as applicable to the main group elements can also be applied successfully to the transition elements.
+The presence of partly filled d or f orbitals in their atoms makes transition elements different from that of the non-transition elements.
+Hence, transition elements and their compounds are studied separately.
+However, the usual theory of valence as applicable to the non-transition elements can be applied successfully to the transition elements also.

-Various precious metals such as silver, gold and platinum and industrially important metals like iron, copper and titanium form part of the transition metals.
+Various precious metals such as silver, gold and platinum and industrially important metals like iron, copper and titanium belong to the transition metals series.

-In this Unit, besides introduction, we shall first deal with the electronic configuration, occurrence and general characteristics of the transition elements with special emphasis on the trends in the properties of the first row (3d) transition metals and the preparation and properties of some important compounds.
+In this Unit, we shall first deal with the electronic configuration, occurrence and general characteristics of transition elements with special emphasis on the trends in the properties of the first row (3d) transition metals along with the preparation and properties of some important compounds.
 This will be followed by consideration of certain general aspects such as electronic configurations, oxidation states and chemical reactivity of the inner transition metals.